 Q. Does Ross offer any Spring term courses?

 A. Yes.
 You can check the course catalog on Wolverine Access for Spring term course offerings.
-The Ross “Maymester” term is an abbreviated Spring term, running May 3 through May 27, 2022, whereby rising Juniors and Seniors can take Ross business courses.
-The courses available during Maymester 2022 are BE 300 (3.0 credits), MKT 310 (3.0 credits), and MKT 313 (3.0 credits).
+The Ross “Maymester” term is an abbreviated Spring term, running May 2 through May 26, 2023, whereby rising Juniors and Seniors can take Ross business courses.
+The courses available during Maymester 2023 are BE 300 (3.0 credits), MKT 310 (3.0 credits), MKT 313 (3.0 credits), and TO 411 (3.0 credits).
 More information on Maymester classes can be found here.